apiato/apiato/docs/_docs/C.features/authentication.md

 ### How to get Access Token using OAuth 2.0

-> The Auth Endpoints and more, are documented by default in apiato.
+> The Auth Endpoints and more, are documented by default in APIATO.
 Go to [Documentation Generator Page](http://apiato.io/C.features/api-docs-generator/) and see how to generate the API documentation.

 OAuth let's you authenticate using different methods, these methods are called `grants`.